TANMAY2311-TD/TANMAY2311-TD/README.md

 - 👋 Hi, I’m TANMAY DAS.
-I'm student.
+I'm a student.
 My home town is in Chattogram.
 - 👀 I’m interested in drawing and eating.
 - 🌱 I’m currently studying in BSc. in Computer Science and Engineering at USTC.
 My career goal is Data Science and Technology.
 - 📫 Communicate with me through